 The Camille Dreyfus Teacher-Scholar Awards Program supports the research and teaching careers of talented young faculty in the chemical sciences.
 Based on institutional nominations, the program provides discretionary funding to faculty at an early stage in their careers.
-Criteria for selection include an independent body of scholarship attained in the early years of their appointment, and a demonstrated commitment to education, signaling the promise of continuing outstanding contributions to both research and teaching.
+Criteria for selection include an independent body of scholarship attained in the early years of their appointment (see below), and a demonstrated commitment to education, signaling the promise of continuing outstanding contributions to both research and teaching.

 The Foundation seeks Camille Dreyfus Teacher-Scholars who demonstrate leadership in research and education.
 Nominations must provide compelling evidence of the advance of important knowledge in the chemical sciences by the nominee.
 Further, the nomination should describe dedication and contributions to education in the chemical sciences, particularly with respect to undergraduates.

 CU Internal Deadline: 11:59pm MST December 5, 2022

-Sponsor Application Deadline: February 7, 2019
+Sponsor Application Deadline: February 1, 2023

 Internal Application Requirements (all in PDF format)

-- Budget Overview (Up to 1 page): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.
+- Budget Overview (1 page maximum): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.

-To access the online application, visit: https://colorado.secure-platform.com/a/solicitations/home/6252
+To access the online application, visit: https://cuboulderovcr.secure-platform.com/a/solicitations/6798/home

 Limited Submission Guidelines